 The Corsair K55 RGB Pro XT gaming keyboard is a fantastic budget-friendly option that doesn't compromise on features and functionality.
 With its highly customizable keys and dedicated macro buttons, gamers can tailor their gaming experience to suit their preferences and playstyle.
 The spill-resistant design ensures durability, providing peace of mind during intense gaming sessions, while the captivating RGB lighting adds a vibrant and immersive atmosphere to the gaming setup.
 The convenience of IP42 protection further enhances the keyboard's durability, safeguarding it against spills and dust.
 With six dedicated macro keys, users can gain a competitive edge by programming complex macros or assigning streaming commands.
 This full-featured gaming keyboard is a cost-effective choice, offering everything gamers need to excel without stretching their budget.

-However, the Corsair K55 RGB Pro XT does have some drawbacks worth mentioning.
-The membrane switches, while functional and responsive, may not provide the same satisfying tactile feel and durability as mechanical switches.
+Like all the models we tested, the Corsair K55 RGB Pro XT has some downsides worth noting.
+Though functional and responsive, the membrane switches might not provide the same satisfying tactile feel and durability as mechanical switches.
 This may concern users who prioritize long-term reliability and prefer the mechanical keyboard experience.
-Additionally, while the included clip-in palm rest offers some comfort, some users may find it less desirable compared to the integrated or detachable palm rests found on other keyboards.
-Despite these drawbacks, the keyboard's affordability and feature-rich design still make it an attractive option for those seeking a budget-friendly gaming keyboard with customizable features.
-If rubber dome switches are not an acceptable feature for you, and you prefer the tactile feel of mechanical switches, you might find the Redragon K552 to be just what you are looking for.
+And, while the included clip-in palm rest offers some comfort, some might find it less desirable compared to the integrated or detachable palm rests found on other models.
+If rubber dome switches are not an acceptable feature for you, and you prefer the tactile feel of mechanical switches, you might find the Redragon K552 to be just what you are searching for.
 You'll also appreciate the lower price of this keyboard compared to other models with mechanical switches.
+Despite these critiques, this Corsair keyboard's affordability and feature-rich design still make it an attractive option for those looking for a budget-friendly gaming keyboard with customizable features.

 In gaming, our connection with the virtual world is critical, and we have some concerns about wireless connectivity where keyboard input is concerned.
 In the case of the Logitech G915 Lightspeed, however, our concerns were quickly put to rest.
 We didn't experience any issues with latency, and we were delighted by the extensive features of this keyboard.
 With rich lighting enhancements, the G915 Lightspeed offers a variety of settings that will suit gamers who want to create individualized RGB effects.
 The dedicated media keys and programmable macro keys are additional reasons we appreciated this keyboard.